bion-slmn/AirBnB_clone/README.md

     Testing :straight_ruler

-Unittests for the HolbertonBnB project are defined in the tests folder.
+Unittest for the HolbertonBnB project are defined in the test folder.
 To run the entire test suite simultaneously, execute the following command:

-    python3 unittest -m discover tests
+    python3 unittest -m discover test

 Alternatively, you can specify a single test file to run at a time:

-    python3 unittest -m tests/test_console.py
+    python3 unittest -m test/test_console.py

     Concepts